-- Be conducted in a separate room away from the main school student body. - Always have a member of staff present. - Include a period of reflection and restorative work that will allow the student to learn from their behaviour(s). - Allow students to access their school work via online platforms. - Allow students the opportunity to have access to toilets in the building. - Ensure students have an opportunity for break and lunch periods (though these will not be with their peers and could be at slightly different times to the usual school day).
-Students will be given an opportunity to stretch their legs and get plenty of fresh air. - Automatically include an hour after school detention to reflect the fact an internal exclusion is a more serious consequence.
+- Be conducted in a separate room away from the main school student body. - Always have a member of staff present. - Include a period of reflection and restorative work - Allow students to access their school work via online platforms. - Allow students the opportunity to have access to toilets in the building. - Ensure students have an opportunity for break and lunch periods (though these will not be with their peers and could be at slightly different times to the usual school day).
+Students will be given an opportunity to stretch their legs and get plenty of fresh air. - Automatically include an hour after school detention.
 This will be as per the main school detention system and with any other students undertaking a C3 consequence that evening. - Ensure all SEND and medical needs are met within reason. - Always require students to hand in their mobile phone at the start of the day.